 Practical support for any financial difficulties is available from the Money & Housing Advice Team.

-There are a range of hardship funds and bursaries at King’s, which we would encourage any students in financial difficulty to apply for; find out more detail in our article I'm having money difficulties, where can I find support?
+We advise students facing financial difficulty to consider the range of hardship funds and bursaries at King’s.
+Find out more detail in our article I'm having money difficulties, where can I find support?

-But this may only be a sticking plaster for some of your financial concerns - talking through your situation may help you to find more longer-term solutions.
+However, these may only offer a temporary solution.
+Talking through your situation may help you to find more longer-term solutions.

 Money Workshops